Updated: May 29

-I have felt both a deep connection to everyone around me because of this belief, as well as a very plain - and frankly a very lonely - understanding that we are more or less alone within ourselves during our time here in these bodies .
+I have felt both a deep connection to everyone around me because of this belief, as well as an understanding that we are more or less alone within ourselves during our time here in these bodies .
 When we die our energy gets re-dispersed back into everything else and recycled back into new life.
 This gave me a comforting sense of peace when I needed to confront the idea of the afterlife for myself - it seems so much easier to think about my death as just a part of the ‘recycling’ process - but it also numbed me to the fact that I didn’t feel much of a connection to the death of the people closest to me after they were gone for some time.

 But recently my relationships have been changing, and I’ve been doing a lot of soul-searching and also searching for souls.
 Part of this includes finding someone that I believe might actually be a soul-mate, and another part is based on the idea that I’d like to believe the soul of my father is out there somewhere.
 All of this is new to me, and I don’t have any answers, but I do have a poem.

 Sometimes I look at the moon